 Moorabool 2041 aims to guide the growth and development of Moorabool Shire through to 2041.The challenge of planning for the future of Moorabool is being driven by the significant population growth that is forecast for the Shire.
-By 2041, Moorabool’s Shire’s population will double to 55,076 residents.
+By 2041, Moorabool’s Shire’s population will increase to 53,270 residents.

 Council anticipates forecast population growth for Moorabool Shire may be further accelerated by people moving from Melbourne, Melton and other fast growing areas.
 Our location on the Western Freeway, the affordability of the area and high quality education opportunities continue to make Moorabool highly desirable for families and for commuters to Melbourne, Ballarat and Geelong.